Skip to main content

 If we are not taking your concerns forward as a complaint within our complaints policy – for example if you have written to us with a challenge to a Cafcass officer’s assessment or recommendations for the court – we will explain why this is our decision and will provide you with information on any options available to you.

-Within two working days of receiving your complaint we will contact you to offer a discussion about your concerns and how to take things forward.
+We will acknowledge your complaint within two working days of receiving it, and the person allocated to look into your complaint will contact you to offer a discussion about your concerns and how to take things forward.

 This conversation will include our likely timeframe for responding to your complaint.
 If we think that an early resolution of your complaint is possible, we will try to complete this within one week.
 If we feel your complaint needs a closer look, we will aim to complete an investigation within 20 working days.
 If we’re delayed for any reason, we will keep you informed.

-If you are unable to, or prefer not to, speak with us, we can share our initial assessment and next steps with you by email.
+If you are unable to, or prefer not to, speak directly with us, we can communicate with you by email.

 We might need to contact you again, as we work through your complaint.
 We will keep you updated.